 Google Chrome users

 The number of Google Chrome users in your SEO campaign is an essential indicator of how well your website performs.
 While you should focus on boosting the ranking of your website, you should not ignore other aspects of your SEO campaign.
 For example, the number of bookmarks in the browser will indicate whether the visitor is likely to return to your website again.
-This is a good sign that your SEO efforts are working.
+This is a good sign that your Melbourne SEO efforts are actually working.
 After all, people bookmark sites they like.

 In your analytics reports, you should identify the sources of your site’s traffic.
 Direct traffic includes people who visit your website via bookmarks or directly type the URL into their browsers.
 Also, you should check the URLs of your backlinks to see if you can edit them to use HTTPS.
 If you find that your site is receiving less than 40% of your traffic through referrals, you can quickly fix the problem.
 Another way to increase direct traffic is to implement social sharing tools.